audienceproject/userreport-android-sdk/readme.md

 ## Usage

 ### Configuration
 Configure the UserReport instance on Application startup, and make sure you store the instance of UserReport.
-See example below
+See example below:

 ```Java
 import com.audienceproject.userreport.*;